 Adults and children should not share rooms.

-According to this document from the California Department of Social Services, a child should not share a bedroom with an adult unless the child is an infant.
+According to document from the California Department of Social Services, a child should not share a bedroom with an adult unless the child is an infant.
 There is also an exception for minor parents, who may share a bedroom with their child.

 However, those rules also state that there should never be more than two adults and two infants per bedroom.